kapt-labs/django-check-seo

 Keywords handling **new in 2.0.0**

 Keywords are discovered via a configurable function.
-Set it's import path in your settings:
+Set its import path in your settings:

-# Default: read from html page <meta name="keywords" content="..."> (comma-separated)
+# This is the default if not set: read from html page <meta name="keywords" content="..."> (comma-separated)

 DJANGO_CHECK_SEO_KEYWORDS_DISCOVERY_METHOD = "django_check_seo.utils.keywords_discovery.meta_keywords"